• Legacies & Wills

 • Making a lasting difference to St Paul's

-For a church, discussing gifts that could be left in a willis also a challenge.
+For a church, discussing gifts that could be left in a wills is also a challenge.
 Perhaps for that reason, Church of England members are three times more likely to leave a legacy to a charity than to their church.
-Most say no one has ever asked them to consider leaving a gift in this way as they believe the Church of England is very rich, and parish churches get hand out’s
+Most say no one has ever asked them to consider leaving a gift in this way as they believe the Church of England is very rich, and parish churches get hand outs from both the Diocese of Ely and the Church of England.
+Sadly, it is the other way round, St Paul’s gives money to the Diocese of Ely to support ministry costs.

 • What to say